 - Training of SUNY Geneseo Personnel

 According to federal OSHA (Occupational Safety and Health Administration) regulations, all employees that use or may be exposed to hazardous chemicals in the workplace must be provided with certain safety training by their employer.
-Your faculty instructors and stockroom staff have received safety training which includes general chemistry safety, eye protection policies, use of hoods, management of hazardous waste, spill control, use of SDSs, certain emergency procedures, and departmental student safety policies.
-The document that directs this training is the SUNY Geneseo Chemical Hygiene Program.
-All employers are required by OSHA regulations to have a chemical hygiene program.
-OSHA regulations do not apply to students directly, but the SUNY Geneseo Chemical Hygiene Plan does apply to all employees, including faculty and support staff.
-SUNY Geneseo safety policies that apply to students include the Laboratory Safety Rules and the Personal Protective Equipment (PPE) policy (which includes the Eye Protection Policy).
+Your faculty instructors, teaching assistants, stockroom professionals, and stockroom students have received safety training which includes general chemistry safety, eye protection policies, use of hoods, management of hazardous waste, spill control, use of SDSs, certain emergency procedures, and departmental student safety policies.
+The document that directs this training is the SUNY Geneseo Chemical Hygiene Plan Program.
+All employers are required by OSHA regulations to have a chemical hygiene plan.
+OSHA regulations do not apply to students directly, but the SUNY Geneseo Chemical Hygiene Plan does apply to all employees, including academic and professional faculty and employed stockroom and research students.
+SUNY Geneseo safety policies that apply to students include the Laboratory Safety and Stockroom Rules and the Personal Protective Equipment (PPE) policy (which includes the Eye Protection Policy).
 These policies are available for you to read.

 - Authority of Faculty, Stockroom Staff, LIs, TAs and Other Personnel

-Faculty, Professional Staff, and Laboratory Instructors (LIs) in charge of laboratory courses are authorized to enforce University and Departmental safety and teaching policies.
-If necessary they may dismiss a student from a laboratory under their supervision.
+Academic Faculty, Professional Faculty, and Teaching Assistants (TAs) in charge of laboratory courses are authorized to enforce college and departmental safety and teaching policies.
+If necessary they reserve the right to dismiss a student from a laboratory under their supervision.